2. Motion

 2.5.
 Moving to a specific x and y coordinate

-This code block moves a sprite to a specific x-y
+This code block moves a sprite to a specific x-y location.

 2.6.
 Gliding

-a sprite, a smooth transition is created from where the sprite currently is located to where you want it to be; there is animation
+Gliding is different from moving.
+When you move a sprite, it disappears and then reappears where you want it to be.
+When you glide a sprite, a smooth transition is created from where the sprite currently is located to where you want it to be; there is animation involved.

 This code block glides a sprite to a random position.